dips400/peasys-dotnet/README.md

 dotnet test
 ```

-The library uses [`dotnet-format`][dotnet-format] for code formatting.
+The library uses [`dotnet-format`](https://github.com/dotnet/format) for code formatting.
 Code
-must be formatted before PRs are submitted, otherwise CI will fail.
+must be formatted before PRs are submitted.
 Run the
 formatter with:

 ```sh